 AdWords has a very clear and clean dashboard, so you can easily set up your own campaign using digital ad marketing knowledge.

-Before using AdWords to promote your listings, you have to connect your Merchant Center account first.
-When binding 2 accounts, you can choose your placements, optimize your bidding, and start selling on Google Shopping.
 Furthermore, you need to prepare reports to comprehend the statistics.
 Hence, to reduce the amount of time spent on reports, you can automate AdWords reporting.

 6 Best Practices for Selling on Google Shopping